nexssp/project/src/cli/commands/attach.md

 # Attach

-Attach a project (and adds to the global list)
+Attach a project (and adds to the global list).

 ## Examples